orangespaceman/training-notes/php.md

  - If there was an error connecting then we display it
  - Otherwise the database connection was successful!

-Note that from now on in these examples I'm going to store the connection details in a separate file for convenience
+Note that from now on in these examples it is assumed that the database connection is active

-I've also created a generic header and footer PHP file, and a CSS file
+It is often a good idea to keep connection details in a separate file for convenience

-I'll import the PHP files into future scripts using require_once
+This file can be imported at the start of every page, using `require_once`

 This approach means you only need to update the content for these in one place